pau101/Wings/README.md

 # Wings
-Wings is a Forge mod for Minecraft: Java Edition which introduces an assortment of avian and insectoid wings for arial travel.
+Wings is a Forge mod for Minecraft: Java Edition which introduces an assortment of avian and insectoid wings for aerial travel.